LagoLunatic/wwrando/docs/faq.md

 ## The randomizer program won't run.

-If you get an error that says "Failed to execute script wwrando", or if the randomizer executable completely vanishes when you try to launch it, then your antivirus software may be assuming that the randomizer is a virus because it hasn't seen the program before.
+If you get an error that says `Failed to execute script wwrando`, or if the randomizer executable completely vanishes when you try to launch it, then your antivirus software may be assuming that the randomizer is a virus because it hasn't seen the program before.

 To fix this, you will need to go into your antivirus software's settings and add an exception/exclusion to let it know the randomizer executable is safe.
 The specifics of how to do this depend on which antivirus software you use, so if you don't know how to, you may want to search the internet for help on using your antivirus software.